-FIS provide guidelines relating to sizes and style of permissible commercial markings.
+FIS provide guidelines relating to sizes and style of permissible commercial markings on all aspects of clothing and competition equipment.
 Different rules will apply at Winter Olympic Games.
 Details will be published annually on the FIS website and further information on the GBS website, although if in doubt you should contact the GBS Office.

-Extract from FIS Rules:
+Extract from FIS Rules regarding headwear:

-2.5 Helmets and Headgear
+2.6 Helmets and Headwear

-2.5.1 Helmets and headwear may carry two commercial markings of the manufacturer with a maximum size of 15 cm2, one on each side, placed above or below the ears.
+2.6.1 Helmets and headwear may carry two commercial markings of the manufacturer with a maximum size of 15 cm2, one on each side, placed above or below the ears.
 The front of helmets and headwear may only be used for the emblems of national teams, and sponsors, subject to art.
-2.5.2 and 2.6.
+2.6.2 and 2.8.

-2.5.2 The front (middle) of helmets and all headwear worn in competition and within the competition area, to include flower and prize-giving ceremonies, interviews etc., must carry the identification of the National Association with a minimum size of 6 cm2.
+2.6.2 The front (middle) of helmets and all headwear worn in competition and within the competition area, to include flower and prize-giving ceremonies, interviews etc., must carry the identification of the National Association with a minimum size of 6 cm.

-2.5.3 Helmets and headgear worn in competition may carry the name of an athlete.
-The athlete name with a maximum size of 20 cm2 must be placed at the back of the helmet or, on the rear of a hat/headband for CrossCountry, Nordic Combined, namely when a helmet is not worn.
-The athlete name can only consist of the full name of the athlete in a standard font and size defined by FIS which will be the same for all athletes (currently font Arial and size max.
-20cm2).
+2.6.3 Helmets and headwear worn in competition may carry the name or nickname (incl. hashtag) of an athlete.
+The athlete's name or nickname (incl. hashtag) with a maximum size of 20 cm2 must be placed at the back of the helmet or, on the rear of a hat/headband for Cross-Country, Nordic Combined, namely when a helmet is not worn.